 And poor Google Analytics setup will also see your blog subsite or client extranet showing up as external Referral traffic when you may not wish it to for reporting purposes.

-It’s beyond the scope of this article (talk to us about GA Enrich) to cover the change to your marketing internal process to correctly label and distinguish newsletters or merge subsites into your GA results – but it should be done.
+It’s beyond the scope of this article (talk to us about GA Enriched or GA+) to cover the change to your marketing internal process to correctly label and distinguish newsletters or merge subsites into your GA results – but it should be done.

 Photo by go_greener_oz